 No matter what size, shape or ethnicity you are, there will always be a job somewhere for you in the entertainment industry.
 TV and movies require all types of people.
 It might not be the easiest career to get started in, but once you get known by the industry, you will be able to find work much more easily.
 All you have to do is build a good rapport with industry professionals and you will make the list of people that get invited to auditions.

 There you have it, the 10 Best Jobs That Give You Freedom to Travel!
 Are you inspired?
 I sure hope so!
 As I said earlier, the purpose of writing this article was more of a starting point to get your brain wheels turning.
+If you’d like to read more in-depth about passive income and living abroad, you must read my book.
 Hopefully, these give you some ideas about what you can do to fund your traveling lifestyle!
 Happy travels!